krosk/fastswitch-notes/dailynotes.md

 First, we do sparsemem.
 Each sub-architecture has a ARCH_SPARSEMEM_ENABLE to indicate it supports. for OMAP4, we can do the same.
 Sadly, currently only tuna supports it, so it is a bit complicated to make a generality?
 Maybe put this on MACH_TUNA instead.

 So anyway, first is to set ARCH_FLATMEM_ENABLE by default.
 Then add sparsemem as an option.
-Then add memory hotplug. support
+Then add memory hotplug. support.
+Then ARCH_POPULATES_NODE_MAP.

+By doing so, we have a proper sparsemem functional.

+**refactor fastswitch**
+Got a lot of work here...
+First, make a proper directory in the linux tree, called muxos.
+Found that the Kconfigs work in a tree of inclusions.
+Only one Kconfig is launched at the beginning (arch/arm/Kconfig) then every thing is added via source, tu build the Kconfig menu.
+So for an architecture to support muxos, there is only the need to add 'source "muxos/Kconfig"'.

+Steps:
+* import the muxos header
+* import the debug fs; it is something relatively stable and can be in a separate file.
+* import the interface to set sections offline/online
+* import pretty much anything regarding memory initialization
+* import the functions to load a file
+* (boot step) make the change in the decompressor head + the suspend body
+* (switch step) make the relative changes
+* (transfer step)
+* (closing step)

+And don't rewrite things! they are already done, I should just refactor, not recode the damn whole architecture...